 25 MIN

-This stir fry is a sweet way to express love and solidarity to a friend who has lost her/his life partner.
+This stir fry is a sweet way to express love and solidarity to a friend who has lost their life partner.
 The ingredients are sweet, complex and unexpected.
 This recipe was developed by Ginger Hultin, RD and Stephanie McKercher, RDN.

 Ingredients